MA 51: Description

 Each trainset consisted of three body sections resting on four bogies.
 The central section was shorter than the rest and in 1952 was designated as a first class car.
-The trainset were equipped with Scharfenberg automatic couplings allowing for quick coupling and uncoupling of trainsets.
+The trainset were equipped with Scharfenberg automatic couplings, which allowed quick trainset coupling and uncoupling.

 Seats were divided into two classes, and fluorescent lighting was used.
-Folding seats were used at each end to increase the number of seats for passengers.
+Folding seats were used at each end to increase the number of available passenger seats.